ethstorage/web3url-doc/basics/web3url-schema.md

 **Auto Mode**

 The auto mode is the default mode of resolver (also applies when the "resolveMode" method is unavailable in the target contract).
-In the auto mode, if **path** is empty, then the protocol will call the target contract with 0x2f ("/") calldata.
+In the auto mode, if **path** is empty, then the protocol will call the target contract with empty calldata.
 Otherwise, the calldata of the EVM message will use standard Ethereum contract ABI [Contract ABI Specification — Solidity 0.8.3 documentation](https://docs.soliditylang.org/en/v0.8.3/abi-spec.html), where

 * **method** is a string of function method be called
 * **argument\_i** is the ith argument of the method.
 If **type** is specified, the value will be translated to the corresponding type.
 The protocol currently supports the basic types such as uint256, bytes32, address, and bytes.
 If **type** is not specified, then the type will be automatically detected using the following rule in a sequential way: